glorialulu/TSNet/docs/transient.rst

 :math:`t` is time,
 :math:`a` is the wave speed,
 :math:`g` is the gravity acceleration,
-:math:`\alpha` is the angle from horizontal, and :math:`h_f` represents the head loss
+:math:`\alpha` is the pipe slope, and :math:`h_f` represents the head loss per unit length due to friction.
-(only quasi-steady friction head loss per unit length is modelled in current package).

 Method of Characteristics (MOC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^